Saw Palmetto for Hair Loss

 Tablets and capsules are the most common and effective form of saw palmetto, and are the only forms that have been investigated by researchers.
 Tea, made from the dried berries of the saw palmetto, is unlikely to be effective, because the active compounds aren't water soluble.
 Saw Palmetto is considered safe and side-effect free.

-What to realistically expect from taking Saw Palmetto?
+What to realistically expect from taking Saw Palmetto for hair loss?

 With continuous use of saw palmetto, you should expect to see much less hair fall, however, there is little evidence to suggest that saw palmetto can promote hair growth.
 This is why saw palmetto can be hugely effective when used in conjunction with hair growth promoters like biotin (Vitamin B7).